 1. Gettysburg Battlefield, Gettysburg, Pennsylvania

 Over ten thousand men died in the battle of Gettysburg.
-So haunted is the location, it is popular on numerous paranormal television shows, including Ghost Adventures.
+As America's most haunted battlefield, it is popular on numerous paranormal television shows, including Ghost Adventures.
 Road Trippers calls Gettysburg the most haunted location in the country.
 Located in Pennsylvania, the battlefield is now a national historical site.
 Tourists report astonishing ghostly encounters.
 Many believe they met Civil War re-enactors, only to find out later that no such groups were at the park.
 For visitors, the Gettysburg website includes general park information, and you can enjoy nighttime ghost tours of the battlefields.
 Gettysburg National Military Park is located at 1195 Baltimore Pike in Gettysburg.

 2. The Bell Witch Cave, Adams, Tennessee